dtrizna/NeuralNetwork/README.md

 To train network with your dataset:
 1. Initialize Neural Network (NN), defines architecture using `initialization.initialize_parameters_random()`

-   *Example*
+   *Example:*

-   Initialization of Binary Classification NN with 2 hidden layers 5 Activation Units (AU) each:
+   Initialization of Binary Classification NN with 2 hidden layers and 5 Activation Units (AU) each:
    `parameters = initialization.initialize_parameters_random([X.shape[0], 5, 5, 1])`

 2. Normalize features of Train/Dev/Test sets using `modules.featureNormalization()`
 3. Call `train.train()` by feeding into Train data set (X) and it's labeled data (Y)

-   *Usage Notes!*

-  * find correct `learning_rate` by using `print_cost=True`.
-If:
+  * to find correct `learning_rate`, use `print_cost=True`
-    - CF value is increasing:
-      + choose lower `learning_rate`
-    - CF value is decreasing, but slowly:
-      + choose higher `learning_rate`
-      + verify if features are correctly normalized
-  * if you supply `lambd` value to function, it will implement L2 Regularization.
+  * if you supply `lambd` value to function, it will implement L2 Regularization
-  * if you supply `keep_prob` value to function, it will implement DropOut Regularization.
+  * if you supply `keep_prob` value to function, it will implement DropOut Regularization

 4. Tune Parameters/Hyperparameters on Dev set.
 5. Analyze algorithm performance on Test set.